 Territory Wildlife Park

 The Territory Wildlife Park is near Berry Springs 40 minutes south of Darwin.
-It is a fantastic wildlife park with a great free flight bird show, fantastic aviaries and keeper presentations at the water buffalos, reptiles, dingos and freshwater rays.
+It is a fantastic wildlife park with a great free flight bird show, excellent aviaries and keeper presentations at the water buffalos, reptiles, dingos and freshwater rays.
 It is a full day adventure as you move around the park on the shuttlebus service.

 But if you come to the Territory Wildlife Park for saltwater crocodiles you might be disappointed.
 There is one exhibit where you can see a huge croc in a tank – it does have a big enclosure behind the tank – but that is about it.
 You might spot a freshwater crocodile in the lagoon enclosure.